KPro1982/TeleportEverything/TeleportEverything/README.md

 ## Changelog
 - Version 2.6.0
-  - Add compatibility with Fall_Damage_For_Creatures
-  - Add compatibility with MagicPlugin
+  - Added compatibility with MagicPlugin, Fall_Damage_For_Creatures, CLLC and QuickCart
   - Summons can also be teleported
-  - Fix "take them with you" mode
+  - Fixed "take them with you" mode
-  - Improve transport carts
+  - Improved transporting carts
-  - Improve message mode
+  - Improved message modes
 - Version 2.5.2
-  - Update ServerSync
+  - Updated ServerSync
-  - Add compatibility with Xportal to the docs
+  - Added compatibility with Xportal to the docs
 - Version 2.5.1
-  - Valheim update - server sync fix
+  - Valheim update - ServerSync fix
 - Version 2.5.0
   - Valheim Hildir's Request Update
 - Version 2.4.0